ChrisSeHe/Bitcoin_Batch_Pipeline/Readme.md

 5. Delivery via Flask API for ML access

 ## Status Update
-Currently working on first Microservice
+Currently working on third microservice

 ## Data
 The dataset from Kaggle is stored locally because of size restrictions.
 The dataset can be found here: https://www.kaggle.com/datasets/mczielinski/bitcoin-historical-data